3rd Teachers' Forum of the European Schools – "From Wellbeing to High-Quality Learning". Growing Together in Education!

 TFES Riga, 13-14 April 2026

-SELECTED PARTICIPANTS LIST FROM EUROPEAN SCHOOL
+SELECTED PARTICIPANTS LIST FROM EUROPEAN SCHOOLS

 The Latvian Presidency, together with the TFES organising team, is proud to announce the selected participants for the Teachers’ Forum in Riga, taking place on 13–14 April, across three categories: